 Either way, nobody is going to ‘win’ this trade war.

 Will China eventually give in to US pressure?

 No, at this stage, it’s impossible for the Chinese to simply ‘give in’ to US demands.
 Doing so would be a huge (domestic) political risk that Beijing can’t afford.

 If there is ever a deal to be made, it must be something similar to the EU – China solar panel tariff negotiations a few years back.

-Rather than the EU slapping a tariff in China, they took a much more pragmatic stance and ‘helped’ the Chinese save face by agreeing to a minimum unit price.
+Rather than the EU slapping a tariff on Chinese made solar panels, they took a much more pragmatic stance and ‘helped’ the Chinese save face by agreeing to a minimum unit price.

 Same result, different approach.